 Raising backyard chickens is one of the best ways to get on the path towards homesteading.
-You not only will be raising your own eggs, but you’ll see a lot of other backyard chicken benefits like:
+You not only will be raising your own eggs, but you’ll see a lot of other benefits like:

 - You’ll become more self-sufficient, and this will carry over to other areas of your life.